plasticmacaroni/bg3-missables/checklist.md

 - Gith Egg quest
 - Visit the infirmary and try the machine
   - Grab 3 more parasites from this room
+  - Get [a permanent buff](https://bg3.wiki/wiki/Awakened) by sitting in a chair
 - Have a conversation with the inquisitor
 - Perform an Astral Plane visit, talk to Lae'zel
   - Talk to the visitor upon a long rest